-"In the world of performing arts it is mandatory that a teacher continue to play.
+"In the world of performing arts, it is mandatory that a teacher continues to play.
 Maybe there are some exceptions, but I think you have to play in order to keep the spark of what you're doing alive in the classroom, and not be speaking in theoretical terms or from distant memories."

 "When someone starts out playing music, it's just enjoying the experience of playing.
 But there's more asked of a musician than just simply playing music.
 It's showing up on time, calling people to try to get work, and relating to the audience and to your peers.
 Being a musician is a combination of teaching, writing music, conducting, and rehearsing a group, as well as playing."

 "Ear training gives a broad foundation of musical skills that adds to one's musicianship.
 I want my students to be able to figure out rhythms accurately, sing pitches clearly, and hear common chords and harmonic movement in different instrumental and stylistic contexts.
 These are the skills we work with, regardless of our instrument or the style of music we play."